Skip to Main Content

 • Create standardized location report templates for consistency

-• Take comprehensive photos showing different angles and lighting conditions
+• Take full photos showing different angles and lighting conditions

-• Include contact information and negotiation notes for each location
+• Have contact info and deal-making notes for each location

 Visual Documentation

-Photograph extensively but systematically.
-Capture wide establishing shots, specific angles your script requires, and technical details like power outlets and loading areas.
-Take photos at different times if possible—morning and afternoon light can dramatically change a location's character.
-Include reference shots with crew members or equipment cases to show scale.
+Photograph widely but in a clear, set order.
+Capture wide setup shots, the exact angles your script needs, and tech details like power outlets and loading areas.
+Take photos at different times when you can, since morning and afternoon light can change a location's mood.
+Keep reference shots with crew members or gear cases to show scale.

 Technical Specifications

-Document dimensions, ceiling heights, and sight lines crucial for camera placement and lighting setup.
-Note power availability, WiFi signal strength, and mobile coverage.
-Record ambient noise levels and identify potential sound issues.
-Include accessibility information for crew and equipment, particularly for older French buildings with narrow passages or historic access restrictions.
+Document the dimensions, ceiling heights, and sight lines that drive camera placement and lighting setup.
+Note power supply, WiFi signal strength, and mobile coverage.
+Record ambient noise levels and flag any sound issues.
+Keep access info for crew and gear, above all for older French buildings with narrow passages or historic access limits.

 Coordination Information

-Maintain detailed contact logs including property owners, local authorities, and key decision-makers.
-Document any special requirements, restrictions, or preferences expressed during negotiations.
-Include information about neighboring properties that might be affected by your production.
-This coordination becomes essential when working with our location management services for complex multi-location shoots.
+Keep detailed contact logs for property owners, local authorities, and key decision-makers.
+Document any special needs, limits, or preferences raised during talks.
+Note details about nearby sites that your shoot might affect.
+This groundwork becomes key when working with our location management services for multi-site shoots.

 Common Scouting Challenges and Solutions